cyberconnecthq/cybercontracts/README.md

 1. Prefer `require` for semantic clearity.
 2. No custom error until `require` supports custom error.
-3. NFTs don't support burn
-4. Try to be gas efficient :)
+3. Try to be gas efficient :)

 # Dependencies